satya164/satya164.github.io/src/posts/001-automated-release-on-github-actions/page.md

 ---
-title: Automated Release on GitHub Actions
+title: Automated release on GitHub Actions
 description: Releasing an npm package usually has a lot of steps.
 This is a guide to setting up automated releases for npm packages on GitHub Actions using release-it.
 date: 2023-11-02
 ---